 - Make the user feel comfortable

 - Be careful how you phrase your questions

 - Tell the user to “think out loud”

 - Keep track of hesitation and time delays

 - Refrain from attempting to assist the user

-Paper prototyping includes a mockup of the user interface using paper, and sometimes cardboard (for PDA, phone and other three dimensional interfaces).
+Paper prototyping includes a mockup of the user interface using paper, and sometimes cardboard (for mobile interfaces).
 The user is able to arrange topics, articles, and other critical elements of your website in a way that makes sense to them.
 Using a paper prototype, you and your team can often “walk-through” your design concept and how well it will work with actual users and tasks.